tylergross97/vcf_expression_annotation/README.md

 This nextflow pipeline is designed to add transcript-level expression values from nf-core/rnaseq to a VEP-annotated VCF file from nf-core/sarek

-This pipeline is intended to improve usability of the existing [vcf-expression-annotator - VAtools](https://github.com/griffithlab/VAtools) from the Griffith Lab.
+This pipeline provides Nextflow functionality [vcf-expression-annotator - VAtools](https://github.com/griffithlab/VAtools) from the Griffith Lab.

 ## Workflow